SecretKr/smart-med-container/README.md

-# medicine alarm
+# Smart Medecine Container

-this is a React website for setting alarm clock connected to ESP32
+Notify when it's time for medicine.